vempatisaivishal/GlobalTruthHub/README.md

 ## What Makes This Project Special

 ### Interactive Interface

-One of the standout features is its interactive interface, offering a user-friendly experience.
-GlobalTruthHub incorporates features not commonly found in other educational hubs.
+![Interactive Features](https://github.com/vempatisaivishal/GlobalTruthHub/blob/main/images/ss7.jpg?raw=true)

 GlobalTruthHub comes with several distinctive features that set it apart from other education hubs and resources.

-![Interactive Features](https://github.com/vempatisaivishal/GlobalTruthHub/blob/main/images/ss7.jpg?raw=true)

 ### Chat Bot Assistance

+![Chat Bot](https://github.com/vempatisaivishal/GlobalTruthHub/blob/main/images/ss8.jpg?raw=true)

 The project includes an interactive chatbot designed to assist students in understanding the application.
 If a student is confused, the chatbot provides guidance, enhancing the overall user experience.
-![Chat Bot](https://github.com/vempatisaivishal/GlobalTruthHub/blob/main/images/ss8.jpg?raw=true)

 ### Auto-Populating Feature

+![Auto-Populating Feature](https://github.com/vempatisaivishal/GlobalTruthHub/blob/main/images/ss9.jpg?raw=true)

 GlobalTruthHub introduces an auto-populating feature using Selenium.
 It alerts students if they are reading misleading or incorrect news, fostering a more informed educational experience.
-![Auto-Populating Feature](https://github.com/vempatisaivishal/GlobalTruthHub/blob/main/images/ss9.jpg?raw=true)

 ### Focus on Natural Language Processing (NLP)

+![NLP](https://github.com/vempatisaivishal/GlobalTruthHub/blob/main/images/ss10.jpg?raw=true)

 The entire project is centered around Natural Language Processing (NLP), leveraging cutting-edge technologies to enhance the quality of news verification.
 The images below illustrate the NLP process.
-![NLP](https://github.com/vempatisaivishal/GlobalTruthHub/blob/main/images/ss10.jpg?raw=true)

 ---